Motorways of Pakistan

 Motorways of Pakistan are a network of multiple-lane, high-speed, controlled-access highways in Pakistan which are owned, maintained, and operated federally by Pakistan's National Highway Authority.
-At present, 2567 km of motorways are operational, while an additional 1191 km are under construction.
-Motorways are a part of Pakistan's "National Trade Corridor Project" and "China-Pakistan Belt Road Initiative," from Khunjerab Pass near the Chinese border to Gwadar in Balochistan.
-There are a total of 16 motorways, 11 of which are operational, while some are under construction and others are planned.
+Motorways are a part of Pakistan's "National Trade Corridor Project" and "China-Pakistan Belt Road Initiative," from Khunjerab Pass near the Chinese border to Gwadar in Balochistan and Karachi in Sindh.
+There are a total of 16 motorways, 10 of which are fully operational, while some are under construction and others are planned.
+At present, 2864 km of motorways are operational, while an additional 946 km are under construction.

 All motorways in Pakistan are prefixed with the letter 'M' (for "Motorway") followed by the unique numerical designation of the specific highway (with a hyphen in the middle), e.g. "M-1".